Keyboard shortcuts

 Imports and Setup

-If you have a guest program and would like to try running the host program specified below, you can do so by adding the following imports and setup at the top of the file.
+If you have a guest program and would like to try running the host program specified in the next section, you can do so by adding the following imports and setup at the top of the file.
 You may need to modify the imports and/or the SomeStruct struct to match your program.

 use std::{fs, sync::Arc};